The Truth About non-GMO Food - GMO certification and Food Storage

 - There is no such thing as “non-GMO certified.”
 This is a made-up term that doesn’t actually reflect a real certification from any oversight agency or government.
 Any so-called certification is conducted entirely by private agencies - of which there is no nationally accepted or incorporated standards for testing, nor are there any government or professionally recognized instutions regulating or providing certifications for these private agencies.
-It’s a very expensive process costing thousands of dollars simply to test a single ingredient, let alone the cost to test hundreds or thousands of ingredients - which would cost millions.
+It’s a very expensive process costing thousands of dollars simply to test a single ingredient, let alone the cost to test hundreds or thousands of ingredients - which would cost millions, or test every crop.
 In other words, it's extremely cost-prohibitive for most companies to even consider - and it does not and never has offered official "certification".

 - The Non-GMO Project has this to say: "Unfortunately, “GMO free” and similar claims are not legally or scientifically defensible due to limitations of testing methodology.
 In addition, the risk of contamination to seeds, crops, ingredients and products is too high to reliably claim that a product is “GMO free.”

 - Also from the Non-GMO Poject: "While you may see other claims regarding GMO status (e.g. “GMO free”), these are really not legally or scientifically defensible, and they are not verified by a third party".